 5. Add trust badges and guarantees to your page

-Data security is a huge concern for online users because of the dire financial and social implications. do not complete their online checkout because they don’t trust the site.
+Data security is a huge concern for online users because of the dire financial and social implications.
+Studies reveal that up to 18% of consumers do not complete their online checkout because they don’t trust the site.

 Customers need to know that the information they share with you is safe and secure.
 If they feel otherwise, they will choose to leave instead.
 Therefore, building trust is crucial to your landing page conversion rates and is also key to maintaining the credibility of your brand.